 Working on surrender.
-When Leela spoke to me in 2006 she was calling me to surrender.
-I was finally ready to get real help from her, from my own body instead of bogus mental help from books and teachers.
-So when I started thinking about taking a new meditation class or joining a group she gave me a resounding NO!
-For the next few months I worked diligently to learn self testing and get better at body sensing.
-As I began getting answers to my questions via those two methods I took the advice I got as best I knew how.
-I questioned hard to make sure I had the answer straight, but once I had a clear answer I followed it.
+When Leela spoke to me in 2006 she was calling me to surrender to her.
+I had finally made myself miserable enough to be receptive to getting real help from my own body and not just bogus help from books and teachers.
+I had the right idea: I needed to get back to meditation.
+My inner life had withered to nothing in the face of the conflict and banality of my marriage, and I needed to restart it.
+But I needed to find it in me, find my own form of meditation.
+So when I started considering a new meditation class or joining a group she gave me a resounding NO!
+No more outside help.
+I had to go to myself for it.
+So I set to work learning how to muscle test myself.
+That had never worked before but now it did.
+I would test some thorny problem from a lot of different perspectives, cross checking to make sure I had the right answer.
+Once the path I needed to take was clear, I followed it.
 I had a good start on surrender by 2007.
-I got much deeper with surrender during the 2010s in the runup to quitting drinking in 2016.
+I got much deeper with it during the 2010s in the runup to quitting drinking in 2016.
 The raw acceleration of my drinking from being a heavy social drinker to a full time drunk only lasted a few months.
 It was a major test of and training exercise in surrender.
-After following that guidance I found it easy to follow her command to quit cold turkey.
-I had to go through my relapse three months later so I could feel the horrific ravages of alcohol in my body, sensations Leela had kept from me so I could get to a place where the lab results would scare the shit out of me.
+After following through on that guidance her command to quit cold turkey was irresistible.
+She arranged it so I was suddenly staring death in the face.
+She lured me along by hiding my symptoms from me so I could get to a place where the lab results would purely scare the shit out of me.
+She could do that because I had surrendered to her, trusting her guidance even when it made no sense at all to my highly dubious thinking processes.

 Work.
 Nothing is more satisfying than doing the work Leela gives me, the work of making progress with love.
 I can't begin that work unless I'm doing everything I can to get my thinking out of the way and let her shine through me.
 One way I get to work on that is by being her conscious assistant in writing these stories.
 Doing the work Leela gives me is how I make progress, and making progress is what gives life meaning.
 Nothing else does, pretend as I may.
 Nothing is more deeply satisfying and subtly pleasurable than this work.
 It's the pleasure and satisfaction of willingly submitting to my mistress, doing her bidding whatever it is.
 It is sometimes frustrating.
 Sometimes too demanding.
 It burns me out and I have to do something restful before I can go on.